ISIAmx/CRIPTO-hive-ejercicios/README.md

 ```
 You'll find the next .py files
 1. It's called *numeros*
-  To run this, typing the next command
+  To run this, typing the command
   ```
   $ python3 numeros.py
   ```
 2. It's called *palabra_palindroma*
-  To run this, typing the next command
+  To run this, typing the command
   ```
   $ python3 palabra_palindroma.py
   ```